How Much Does Hair Dyeing Cost?

 At Home

-If you’re attempting to go blonde at home, keep in mind that the risks are high.
 If you’re starting with very dark hair or if you currently have a dark hair dye in your hair, the bleach might have to sit in your hair for a long time.

-You could easily end up damaging your hair.
+You could easily damage your hair.

-However, you’d save a lot of money!
-Dyeing your hair blonde at home is as easy as bleaching it to your desired level ($8-40) and then toning it ($7-12) to the blonde shade you want.
-Sometimes the toner might not give you the perfect color, so you might have to go over it with an additional blonde dye.
+Dyeing your hair blonde at home is as easy as bleaching it to your desired level ($8-$40) and then toning it ($7-$12) to the blonde shade you want.

 Total at-home cost: $15-52